Fish-MIP/Extract_PICTs/Scripts/04_Biomass_projections_SouthPacific.md

   (PICTs)</a>
   - <a href="#loading-relevant-libraries"
     id="toc-loading-relevant-libraries">Loading relevant libraries</a>
-  - <a
+  - <a href="#models-used-to-generate-biomass-projections-for-picts"
-    href="#fish-mip-models-used-to-generate-biomass-projections-for-picts"
-    id="toc-fish-mip-models-used-to-generate-biomass-projections-for-picts">Fish-MIP
+    id="toc-models-used-to-generate-biomass-projections-for-picts">models
-    models used to generate biomass projections for PICTs</a>
+    used to generate biomass projections for PICTs</a>
   - <a href="#1-biomass-projections-from-reefmod-data"
     id="toc-1-biomass-projections-from-reefmod-data">1.
 Biomass projections
     from REEFMOD data</a>
     - <a href="#relationships-between-coral-cover-and-fish-biomass"
       id="toc-relationships-between-coral-cover-and-fish-biomass">Relationships
       between coral cover and fish biomass</a>
-  - <a href="#2-biomass-projections-from-fish-mip-models"
+  - <a href="#2-loading-biomass-estimates-from-fishmip-models"
-    id="toc-2-biomass-projections-from-fish-mip-models">2.
-Biomass
+    id="toc-2-loading-biomass-estimates-from-fishmip-models">2.
+Loading
-    projections from Fish-MIP models</a>
+    biomass estimates from FishMIP models</a>
-    - <a href="#extracting-biomass-data-for-the-gbr"
-      id="toc-extracting-biomass-data-for-the-gbr">Extracting biomass data for
-      the GBR</a>
-    - <a href="#calculating-biomass-ensemble-statistics"
-      id="toc-calculating-biomass-ensemble-statistics">Calculating biomass
-      ensemble statistics</a>
-  - <a href="#3-estimating-biases-from-fishmip-model-ensemble"
+  - <a href="#3-estimating-biases-from-gbr-data"
-    id="toc-3-estimating-biases-from-fishmip-model-ensemble">3.
-Estimating
-    biases from FishMIP model ensemble</a>
+    id="toc-3-estimating-biases-from-gbr-data">3.
+Estimating biases from GBR
+    data</a>
+    - <a href="#extracting-gbr-data-and-calculating-descriptive-statistics"
+      id="toc-extracting-gbr-data-and-calculating-descriptive-statistics">Extracting
+      GBR data and calculating descriptive statistics</a>
-  - <a href="#4-calculating-proportion-of-demersal-biomass-optional-step"
+    - <a href="#comparing-ensemble-means-to-reefmod-biomass-estimates"
-    id="toc-4-calculating-proportion-of-demersal-biomass-optional-step">4.
-    Calculating proportion of demersal biomass (<em>optional step</em>)</a>
+      id="toc-comparing-ensemble-means-to-reefmod-biomass-estimates">Comparing
+      ensemble means to REEFMOD biomass estimates</a>
   - <a
-    href="#5-bias-corrected-biomass-projections-calculated-from-fish-mip-ensemble"
-    id="toc-5-bias-corrected-biomass-projections-calculated-from-fish-mip-ensemble">5.
+    href="#4-bias-corrected-biomass-projections-calculated-from-fishmip-ensemble"
+    id="toc-4-bias-corrected-biomass-projections-calculated-from-fishmip-ensemble">4.
-    Bias corrected biomass projections calculated from Fish-MIP ensemble</a>
+    Bias corrected biomass projections calculated from FishMIP ensemble</a>
     - <a href="#plotting-corrected-biomass-for-a-single-picts"
       id="toc-plotting-corrected-biomass-for-a-single-picts">Plotting
       corrected biomass for a single PICTs</a>
+  - <a href="#5-calculating-biomass-estimates-under-scenario-ssp2-45"
+    id="toc-5-calculating-biomass-estimates-under-scenario-ssp2-45">5.
+    Calculating biomass estimates under scenario <code>SSP2-4.5</code></a>
-  - <a
+  - <a href="#two-model-approach" id="toc-two-model-approach">Two model
-    href="#6-bias-corrected-demersal-biomass-calculated-from-fish-mip-ensemble"
-    id="toc-6-bias-corrected-demersal-biomass-calculated-from-fish-mip-ensemble">6.
-    Bias corrected demersal biomass calculated from Fish-MIP ensemble</a>
+    approach</a>

 # Generating biomass projections for Pacific Islands Countries and Territories (PICTs)